-The serger sewing machine you see above is my newest in my fleet of sewing machines.
+The serger sewing machine you see above is the newest in my fleet of sewing machines.
 I love this serger.
 When I was scouting out for the latest and greatest in sergers, it was a toss up between the Baby Lock Image and the Janome 1200D.
 These machines are both highly rated, but the Baby Lock has features I really loved.
-One of them was the auto tension and auto looper threading feature.
+One of them was the auto tension and jet air threading feature.
 If I could have afforded both, well, I would have bought both, but that wasn’t a reality for me.
 I am extremly happy with my choice.

 PS.
 I am not affiliate with Janome or with Baby Lock.
 This is just an honest review of my purchase.

 The serger sewing machine is also known as an overlock machine, it first made it's way to the home sewer in the early 1980's.

 Previous to that, the over lock, was used one hundred years earlier, in 1880's in clothing manufacturing.